chengsoonong/didbits/README.md

 from your file is generally not a good idea.
 There are also other good reasons, e.g. cross validation, quick debugging, visualisation.
 Good ways to do single pass sampling are not obvious.

-- **Performance measures.** It is worth repeating things like balanced error, false discovery rate, etc.

 - **There is no statistical test for equality.** Hard to convince an experimentalist that there is no p-value for showing that two things are